 - topical forms, such as creams, ointments, and sprays

-If the infection is more severe, a doctor may recommend an antibiotic injection or intravenous infusion or drip.
+If the infection is more severe, a doctor may recommend an antibiotic injection, intravenous infusion, or drip.

-Antiviral drugs are medicines that make it hard for the virus to multiply.
-Each antiviral medication usually works on one specific virus or group of viruses.
+Antiviral drugs are medicines that work to stop viruses from reproducing.
+Each antiviral medication usually works on one specific virus or only a group of viruses.

-Doctors use antibiotics to treat certain bacterial infections, and antivirals to treat certain viral infections.
+Doctors typically use antibiotics to treat bacterial infections and antivirals for some viral infections.
 However, some infections are untreatable.

-The best way to prevent infection is to practice good hygiene.
-Vaccines are an effective method for preventing certain viruses, such as measles, mumps, and polio.
+The best way to prevent any type of infection is with good hygiene.
+Vaccines are an effective method for preventing certain viral and bacterial infections.